FAQ’s on Farming Tools / Frequently Asked Questions About Farming Tools:

-The important tools required for livestock farming are drenching gun, dosing gun, wool shears, hypodermic syringe, stirrup pump, thermometer, burdizzo, halter rope, trimming knife, elastrator, iron dehorner, trocar and cannula, ear notcher, teeth clipper and chaff cutter.
+The important tools required for livestock farming are a drenching gun, dosing gun, wool shears, hypodermic syringe, stirrup pump, thermometer, burdizzo, halter rope, trimming knife, elastrator, iron dehorner, trocar and cannula, ear notcher, teeth clipper and chaff cutter.

 What are the essential tools for gardening?